njhmagyar/njhmagyar.github.io/_posts/2024-10-24-codespec-comparative-analysis.md

 ![Codewars Screenshot with Feature Annotations](/assets/images/codespec/comparative-analysis/codewars-audit.png "Codewars Screenshot with Feature Annotations"){:.w-100.my-3}

 Leetcode's interface (below) was well-organized, highly polished, and flexible.
 It makes room for the most important sections of information, such as the instructions and IDE.
-But it also allows users to reconfigure/personalize the space to meet their needs.
-But again, the lack of block-based options means this product is less accessible to programmers who are just starting out.
+And it allows users to reconfigure/personalize the space to meet their needs.
+However, the lack of block-based options means this product is less accessible to programmers who are just starting out.

 ![Leetcode Screenshot with Feature Annotations](/assets/images/codespec/comparative-analysis/leetcode-audit.png "Leetcode Screenshot with Feature Annotations"){:.w-100.my-3}